SEO Siloing: How to build a website silo architecture

 Internal Site Linking

 Subject relevance can be built on-site using the navigation and on-page elements.
-Arrange the main subjects in most rational manner in order to build subject relevance.
-Organize menus to categorize the sites content and categories.
+Arrange the main subjects in most rational manner (based on how people search) to build subject relevance.
+Organize menus to categorize the site’s content and categories.

-The browser renders HTML code including the site menu in a visually engaging way, as seen above.
-However, search engines view a page stripped of images and graphic elements, as seen below.
+The browser renders code including the site menu in a visually engaging way, as seen in Figure 10.
+However, search engines often see a page stripped of images and graphic elements, as seen in Figure 11.

-As mentioned above, the menus are thoroughly indexable; however, the menus do not help to classify the main subjects which are: Charitable Giving, Philanthropy, Wills and Estate Planning, Nonprofit Organizations, World Charities, Church Fundraiser, Corporate Responsibility and Fundraising Ideas.
-The above categories should replace the top-level navigation elements as anchor text:
+As mentioned above, the menus are thoroughly index-able; however, the menus do not help to classify the main subjects, which are: Charitable Giving, Philanthropy, Wills and Estate Planning, Non-Profit Organizations, World Charities, Church Fundraiser, Corporate Responsibility and Fundraising Ideas.
+The above categories should replace the top-level navigation elements as anchor text shown in Figure 12.

-It’s recommended that the sub-navigation elements are subjects that support the main category.
-In this example let’s replace “Give” with “Philanthropy” and alter the sub-navigation as follows:
+It’s recommended that the sub navigation elements be subjects that support the main category.
+In this example, let’s replace “Give” with “Philanthropy” and alter the sub navigation as follows:

 Menu items should support the main category and provide links that are relevant to the category subject.
 For example, the subjects of Corporate Responsibility and Individual Giving are not compatible except in the loosest sense.

 The second level navigation represents the individual landing pages of the primary silos and the purpose of this navigation is to focus on the subcategories or secondary silos of this section of the Website.
 The very elements that exist in the drop-down elements are rendered on the page within the most appropriate way possible.
-Take the green “Learn” menu item on the current Hiefer.org site.
+Take the green Learn menu item on the Heifer.org site.

 When inner linking throughout the site, link like-subjects together and divide unrelated categories.
 Use the link structure to channel relevance and be careful not to interlink subjects that break down or dilute subject themes.